 ADAS in NCAP

-Some of the ADAS technologies that are currently a part of new car assessment programs are adaptive cruise control, lane support system, and automated emergency braking system for Euro NCAP and forward collision warning, dynamic brake support, crash imminent braking, and lane departure warning for USA NCAP.
+Some of the ADAS technologies that are currently part of new car assessment programs are adaptive cruise control, lane support system and automated emergency braking system for Euro NCAP and forward collision warning, dynamic brake support, crash imminent braking and lane departure warning for U.S.A.
+NCAP.

 In early 2022, the National Highway Traffic Safety Administration (NHTSA) proposed updates to its new car assessment program.
-It provided the rationale behind these proposed updates explaining how many lives and serious injuries could be avoided by engaging ADAS features on the vehicle and tightening testing criteria for ADAS features.
-This trend of increased ADAS adoption, testing criteria tightening, and subjecting vehicles to more varied tests will accelerate putting more demands on sensor fusion and perception software stack.
-A perception software stack that’s scalable (to enable future ADAS feature development), high-performing, sensor agnostic (to incorporate radar, LiDAR, camera, ultrasonic), and cost-effective will be key to delivering strong results for OEMs and Tier 1 during NCAP testing.
+It provided the rationale behind these proposed updates, explaining how many lives and serious injuries could be avoided by engaging ADAS features on the vehicle and tightening testing criteria for ADAS features.
+This trend of increased ADAS adoption, testing criteria tightening and subjecting vehicles to more varied tests will accelerate putting more demands on sensor fusion and perception software stack.
+A perception software stack that is scalable (to enable future ADAS feature development), high-performing, sensor-agnostic (to incorporate radar, LiDAR, camera, ultrasonic) and cost-effective will be key to delivering strong results for OEMs and Tier 1s during NCAP testing.

-With a view to enhancing safety and making roads safer, LeddarTech welcomes the proposed changes and goes so far as to recommend making vulnerable road users such as bicyclists, motorcycles, and pedestrians a key element of its ADAS-driven NCAP changes.
-LeddarTech is excited to see the proposed inclusion of Pedestrian AEB in US NCAP and would welcome expanding the program to cover additional scenarios and use cases.
+With a view to enhancing safety and making roads safer, LeddarTech welcomes the proposed changes and goes as far as to recommend making vulnerable road users such as bicyclists, motorcycles and pedestrians a key element of its ADAS-driven NCAP changes.
+LeddarTech is excited to see the proposed inclusion of pedestrian AEB in U.S. NCAP and would welcome expanding the program to cover additional scenarios and use cases.

-Click HERE to see Part Two of this two-part Blog Series
+Click HERE to see Part Two of this two-part white paper series.